keepmycoat/keepmycoat.github.io/_posts/2017-01-07-github-pages-external-themes-gems-travis.md

 ![Travis build status]({{ site.url }}/assets/images/travis-build-status.png)

-Congratulations, you can use any theme or gem on Github Pages now.
+Congratulations, you can now use any theme or gem on Github Pages.

 ---
 *Thank you for reading my first blog post.
 You can follow [@shritesh][20] on Twitter if you'd like.*